 When it comes to garden plants, irises are simply great.
 They grow in a range of climates and bloom in a variety of colors, including blue and purple, white and yellow, pink and orange, brown and red, and even black, so it’s not surprising that the name iris means rainbow.
 Make sure your irises receive light.

 Ferns are also gorgeous in the spring.
 When it comes to planting them, keep in mind that it’s important to keep them away from direct sunlight.

-Loosen soil to a depth of 12 inches and amend the soil with organic material such as leaf mold.
+- Loosen the soil to a depth of 12 inches and amend the soil with organic material such as leaf mold.

-Make sure there’s at least 15 inches of space between the ferns (24 inches for larger varieties.)
+- Make sure there are at least 15 inches of space between the ferns (24 inches for larger varieties.)

 Many gardeners consider ornamental grasses a favorite.
 That could be because they come in all colors and sizes and don’t require much work.
 Another great thing about ornamental grasses is that they attract birds, which can add an accent to any garden.